UCSBCarpentry/2022-01-04-ucsb-python/_episodes/09-scraping-html.md

 ~~~
 {: .output}

-We are also able to check the status of 'page'.
-A status result of '200' indicates that it is good to continue.
+We are also able to check the status of `page`.
+A status result of `200` indicates that it is good to continue.

 ~~~
 page.status_code